Kobi Simmons: Gigantes de Carolina (2025)

 On February 17, 2025, Simmons signed with the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN) for the 2025 season.

 Saski Baskonia (2025–present)

 On October 18, 2025, Simmons signed a two–month contract for Saski Baskonia of the Liga ACB and the EuroLeague.
+On December 23, the same year, Simmons extended his contact with the team for the rest of the season.

+On June 16, 2026, Simmons re–signed with Baskonia on a two–year contract.